Edugate/Documentation/rr3-admin/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to RR3 - Administration guide!
-(Draft) - updated: 2014/02/13
+Welcome to Jagger - Administration guide!
+(Draft) - updated: 2014/03/11
 =====================================

 .. note::